-Our Partner, Janssen Pharmaceuticals Inc., or Janssen, has licensed worldwide rights to our second clinical program, ADX71149 (mGlu2 PAM), and is responsible for development, manufacture and commercialization.
-Janssen has completed two Phase 2 studies in schizophrenia and anxious depression generating mixed results.
-Janssen has conducted several preclinical studies in epilepsy and continues to evaluate the program in other neurological disorders.
+Our partner, Janssen Pharmaceuticals Inc., or Janssen, has licensed worldwide rights to our second clinical program, ADX71149, and is responsible for development, manufacture and commercialization.
+Janssen has completed Phase 1 and two Phase 2 studies in schizophrenia and anxious depression, respectively.
+Janssen has conducted several preclinical studies in epilepsy and is planning to initiate a Phase 2a proof of concept clinical trial of ADX71149 in epilepsy patients in the first quarter of 2021.
+Under our agreement with Janssen, Janssen is responsible for financing the development and commercialization, if any, of ADX71149.

-Our Partner, Indivior PLC, or Indivior, has licensed worldwide rights to our GABAB PAM, program and is responsible for all development, manufacture and commercialization of any selected GABAB PAM drug candidate.
+Our partner, Indivior PLC, or Indivior, has licensed worldwide rights to our GABAB PAM, program and is responsible for all development, manufacture and commercialization of any selected GABAB PAM drug candidate.
 Under the agreement, we are responsible for executing a research program funded by Indivior to discovery novel GABAB PAM drug candidates.
-Indivior's primary therapeutic focus is addiction and under the agreement we have the right to select certain drug candidates for future independent development in certain exclusive indications including CMT1A.
-The program is currently in late lead optimization.
+Indivior's primary therapeutic focus is addiction, including alcohol use disorder, and under the agreement we have the right to select certain drug candidates for future independent development in certain exclusive indications including CMT1A.
+We expect to start the clinical candidate selection phase in the fourth quarter of 2020.